yigitkonur/code-to-clipboard-for-llms/README.md

 </tr>
 </table>

 We're not just concatenating files.
-We're building a **high-signal, low-noise prompt** with a sophisticated scoring algorithm that knows a `README.md` is more important than a test utility, and a `main.py` is more critical than a config file deep in a subdirectory.
+We're building a **high-signal, low-noise prompt** with intelligent depth-first traversal that processes directories systematically, prioritizes README files, and prevents massive files from breaking your LLM's context window.

 ---